-Around the end of the noughties, when road rap was tussling for its own identity against a grime scene in the doldrums and an increasingly-derided UK hip-hop scene, a group of artists hailing predominantly from South London were taking the first strides on their own path.
-While rappers like Giggs, K Koke, and Young Spray were graduating from riding US hip-hop beats to mould the UK’s nascent rap scene into something distinct from their American counterparts, a handful of the capital’s other rhymers moved in a different direction.
+Around the end of the ‘00s, when road rap was tussling for its own identity against a grime scene in the doldrums and an increasingly-derided UK hip-hop scene, a group of artists hailing predominantly from South London were taking the first strides on their own path.
+While rappers such as Giggs, K Koke and Young Spray were graduating from riding US hip-hop beats to mould the UK’s nascent rap scene into something distinct from their Stateside counterparts, a handful of the capital’s other spitters moved in a different direction.

 “If you want to talk about the artists in the UK merging bashment or dancehall with an Afro influence, Sneakbo is a legend,” says DJ Kenny Allstar, a man at the forefront of the sound's emergence.
 “He’s the godfather.”

-For Sneakbo, born Agassi Odusina, a Brixton upbringing that had featured as much exposure to Nigerian afrobeat and Caribbean dancehall as American rap stars like 2Pac and 50 Cent, meant he had a broad pool of influences to draw from.
-In 2010, his Vybz Kartel-sampling “Touch Ah Button” was a bonafide street anthem—an early show of the potential to intertwine dancehall rhythms with Afrobeats flows and a road rap edge.
+For Sneakbo (real name Agassi Odusina), a Brixton upbringing that had featured as much exposure to Nigerian afrobeat and Caribbean dancehall as American rap stars like 50 Cent and 2Pac, meant he had a broad pool of influences to draw from.
+In 2010, Sneakbo’s Vybz Kartel-sampling “Touch Ah Button” was a bonafide street anthem—an early show of the potential to intertwine dancehall rhythms with Afrobeats flows and a road rap edge.

-Other Brixton artists such as Sho Shallow, Ard Adz and Juju Anti would soon jump on the Jetskiwave too, bending rap flows around bouncy Afrobeats-licked rhythms as featured artists on the mixtapes.
-In Peckham too, Naira Marley was building a buzz his hook-heavy, thick-accented drawl applied to tunes like “Marry Juana”.
-A lot of the tunes being produced around this time, Allstar notes, were also differentiated from road rap by their subject matter, namely that the MCs were “talking about girls”, rather than the rap staples of street violence and hustling.
+Other Brixton artists like Sho Shallow, Ard Adz and Juju Anti would soon jump on the Jetskiwave too, bending rap flows around bouncy, Afrobeats-tinged rhythms as featured artists on the mixtapes.
+Over in Peckham, Naira Marley was building a buzz his hook-heavy, thick-accented drawl applied to tunes like “Marry Juana”.
+A lot of the tunes being produced around this time, Allstar notes, were differentiated from road rap by their subject matter, namely that the artists were “talking about girls”, rather than the rap staples of street violence and hustling.

-Similarly, the music videos would be built around club scenes, holidays, house parties and dancing, as opposed to tower-blocks and crew shots.
-This was a trend neatly encapsulated by a Sneakbo-led SB.TV cypher video shot on the white sands of Bora Bora in Ibiza, and one that continues today with artists like Not3s, Hardy Caprio, J Hus and others heading to sun-kissed climes to shoot their visuals.
-(The cypher also saw the late Depzman, from Birmingham, jumping on the beat—an important development for the sound in helping it find an audience outside of London.)
+Similarly, the accompanying visuals would be built around club scenes, holidays, house parties and dancing, as opposed to typical tower-block and crew shots.
+This was a trend neatly encapsulated by a Sneakbo-led SB.TV cypher shot on the white sands of Bora Bora in Ibiza, and one that continues today with acts like Not3s, Hardy Caprio, J Hus and others heading to sun-kissed climes to shoot their visuals.
+(The cypher also saw the late Birmingham MC, Depzman, jump on the beat, which was an important development for the sound in helping it find an audience outside of London.)

-Sneakbo was also working to cement the connection between the UK rap scene and Afrobeats, collaborating directly with African star D'Banj on the club-ready remix of “Oliver Twist”, as well as later recording with contemporaries like Davido.
-Ultimately, however, few of these artists have seen their work receive the recognition it deserves, even if they were receiving co-signs from Drake before it seemingly became a career milestone for any UK rapper worth their salt.
+Sneakbo was also working to cement the connection between UK rap and Afrobeats, collaborating directly with African star D'Banj on the club-ready edit of “Oliver Twist”, as well as later recording with contemporaries like Davido.
+Ultimately, however, few of these artists have seen their work receive the recognition it deserves—even if they were receiving Drake co-signs before it became a career milestone for any UK rapper worth their salt.